 In addition to its potential role in conditioning sexual arousal, sexual abuse can create or intensify gender incongruity, disaffiliation from other males, and if the perpetrator is female, fear or hatred of women.
 It may also create repetitive patterns of compulsive sexual behavior. [ MORE ]

 Research on direct biological and genetic causes of homosexuality is inconclusive.
-But our experience suggests that certain biological factors can have an important indirect impact by affecting other parts of the developmental pathway. [ MORE ]
+But our experience suggests that certain biological factors can have an important impact on a boy’s sense of his masculinity and on his relationships with other males. [ MORE ]

 Statement From The American Psychological Association (APA)